GaloisInc/saw-script/doc/manual/manual.md

 used in the precondition, there must be a corresponding `llvm_points_to` in the postcondition describing the new state of that global.
 Otherwise, a specification might not fully capture the behavior of the function, potentially leading to unsoundness in the presence of compositional verification.
+(For more details on this point, see the [Compositional Verification and Mutable Global Variables](#compositional-verification-and-mutable-global-variables) section.)

 Immutable (i.e. `const`) global variables are allocated implicitly, and do not require a call to `llvm_alloc_global`.